RBAC in Kong Manager

 through the application.

-will need an assigned Role based on the resources they have Permission to access.
+needs an assigned role based on the resources they have permission to access.

 super-admin.
 The three

-Important: Although a default Admin has full permissions with every
+Important: Although a default admin has full permissions to every

-endpoint in Kong, only a Super Admin has the ability to assign and modify RBAC Permissions.
-An Admin is not able to modify their own Permissions or delimit a Super Admin’s Permissions.
+endpoint in Kong, only a super admin has the ability to assign and modify RBAC permissions.

-from within one.
-For example, if there are two Workspaces, Payments and
+For example, if there are two workspaces, Payments and

-Deliveries, an Admin created in Payments will not have access to any
+Deliveries, an admin created in Payments doesn’t have access to any

 endpoints in Deliveries.

-These roles can be viewed in the Teams tab under Roles
+These roles can be viewed in the Teams > Roles tab in Kong Manager.